cado-security/product-help/docs/cado/manage/users-authentication/sso/okta_saml.md

     ![Okta IFrame Embedding](/img/okta-iframe-embedding.png)

-13. Configure SSO in Cado:
+13. Configure SSO in / Forensic Acquisition and Investigation:
-    - Log in to your Cado instance as an admin.
+    - Log in to your / Forensic Acquisition and Investigation instance as an admin.
     - Navigate to `Settings > SSO > Okta SAML` and click **Enabled**.
     - Populate the fields using the information from the SAML setup instructions:
         - **Okta SAML App IdP entity ID**: Enter the `Identity Provider Issuer`.